UFI Model 2994D THRIM™

 The first steps toward the UFI THRIM™ (Tetra-polar High Resolution Impedance Meter) were for a human-subject centrifuge project, in 1982.
 This instrument measured impedance in the body to quantify fluid shifts under acceleration.

 We revised the THRIM yet again in 2004, this time for another centrifuge project.
 In response to numerous customer requests, UFI added subject isolation to all THRIM outputs.
-A wall-mount transformer now supplies power, so we have augmented subject isolation with an isolation barrier between the incoming DC power and the rest of the circuitry.
+An in-line transformer or batteries now supply power, so we have augmented subject isolation with an isolation barrier between the incoming DC power and the rest of the THRIM circuitry.

-The plastic case (shown in the picture at top) is new for 2004, and can be configured for either rack mounting or desk top.
+The plastic case (shown in the picture at top) is also new for 2004, and can be configured for either rack mounting or desk top use.
 Input connectors are now the robust, easy-to-use Lemo 1B type.
-The earlier BNC output connectors have been supplemented with high density arrays, ready to mate with conventional A-to-D inputs on downstream instruments.
+The BNC output connectors are still standard, but high density connectors are available as an option.

 2994D THRIM specifications